spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 Please let your account team know when you have completed the steps above.

-Within 5 business days we will have the results of our analysis to share.
+A detailed cost savings analysis will be available within 5 business days.

 In the meantime, learn [how Eco works](eco/azure-tutorials/) to provide significant savings on your cloud spend.